Zaza nationalism: History

-Especially in recent years, Zaza language and cultural associations have become widespread, the establishment of the Federation of Zaza Associations and the establishment of the Democracy Time Party have started to adopt Zaza identity more.
+Especially in recent years, the establishment of the Federation of Zaza Associations and the establishment of the Democracy Time Party have started to adopt Zaza identity more.

-Ideology

 In the magazines and books she published, Ebubekir Pamukçu said that Zazas was spent for ideologies such as Kurdish and Turkic.
 Ebubekir Pamukchu said that if there is no national consciousness, Zaza would be assimilated.
 He suggested that the term Geographical Zazaistan be used for the region where the zazas live.
 German Linguist Prof. Dr. Ernst Kausen: "He says that zaza people have a population of 3 million.
 Zaza people were largely assimilated by the Turks and Kurds."
 Zaza nationalists accuse the PKK of being against Zazas.
 According to this section, Zaza settlements in the East were evacuated due to both the state and the PKK.

 Supporters of Zaza nationalism are afraid of being assimilated by Turkish and Kurdish influence.
 They indicate of protecting Zaza culture, language and heritage rather than seeking any kind of autonomy within Turkey.